Top 10 Things to Consider Before Building Bespoke Software

 6. Integration with existing systems

 This can be a crucial step if the software you’re creating is designed to solve an in-house need.
-Two good examples are projects you’ll find in amongst our case studies:
+Two good examples are projects you’ll find in our case studies:

 Needing an easy, intuitive way for clients to administer their own access controls to data centres without resorting to phone calls or email, Ark also wanted any solution to integrate with the Microsoft SharePoint system they used in-house, and work across a range of Cloud-compatible devices.